tamari92/kf2-tournament/rules.md

 The following **Weapon Upgrades** are restricted:
 - Weapons cannot be upgraded to Tier 5
 - The Desert Eagle cannot be upgraded
+- The SPX 464 Centerfire cannot be upgraded
+- M1911 Pistol can only be upgraded once

 #### 8.7.4 - Weapon Modifications
 Several weapons have been modified for use in this tournament.
 The modifications made are as follows: